The Student Conduct Appeals Process

 Grounds for an Appeal

-For a case or sanction to merit appeal, any of the following criteria must be met:
+For an outcome or sanction to merit appeal, one or more of the following criteria or grounds for appeal must be met and demonstrated by the student:

-- A procedural irregularity so substantial as to deny the responding student a fair hearing.
+- A procedural irregularity so substantial as to deny the student a fair hearing.

 - New evidence that could not have been known or presented at the time of the original hearing that is so substantial as to have likely altered the outcome of the original hearing.